2023 MIT Perth Symposium

 Director

-Madeira has been working with the Cambridge/Boston startup ecosystem for the past 10 years and joins Corporate Relations with a solid network in the innovation and entrepreneurial community.
-In 2010, she joined the startup accelerator IUL MIT Portugal working in Lisbon and working with the Cambridge team on all aspects related to the accelerator’s launch.
+Catarina has been working with the Cambridge/Boston startup ecosystem for over 10 years and joined Corporate Relations with a solid network in the innovation and entrepreneurial community.
+Prior to MIT, she was part of the team that designed and launched the startup accelerator IUL MIT Portugal, which was later rebranded as Building Global Innovators.
+She was based in Lisbon and worked in direct relation with the Cambridge team.
 She held positions including Operations Coordinator, Program Manager, and Business Developer.
 The accelerator soon achieved steady growth in large part due to the partnerships that Catarina led with regional and global startup ecosystems.
-Most recently she worked at NECEC, leading a program that connects cleantech startups and industry.
+After that, she worked at NECEC, leading a program that connects cleantech startups and industry.
 In this role, she developed and built a pipeline of startups and forged strong relationships with both domestic and European companies.
-She has also held positions in Portugal and France including at L’Oréal and Saboaria e Perfumaria Confiança as Pharmacist and Technical Director.
+She has also held positions in Portugal and France, including at Saboaria e Perfumaria Confiança and L’Oréal as Technical Director and Pharmacist.
+Catarina earned her bachelor's in chemistry and pharmaceutical sciences in Portugal.
+She went on to earn her Master of Engineering for Health and Medicines in France.

 12:00 PM